Dan4dan4/Dan4dan4/README.md

 Im Danish, a Software Engineer with a strong foundation in JavaScript and Python, trained from App Academy.
 I’m passionate about building scalable and efficient applications, and I'm experienced with using frameworks like React/Redux for the frontend and Flask/SQLAlchemy for the backend.
 My goal is to deliver high-performance, user-friendly solutions, and I’m always eager to expand my knowledge and grow as a developer.

 ## ♦️ Skills:
-- HTML, CSS, PostgresSQL, AWS s3, Express, npm, SQL, Git, Node
+- Javascript, Python, React, Redux, Flask, HTML, CSS, PostgresSQL, AWS s3, Express, npm, SQL, Git, Node

 ## ♣️ Projects (pinned below):
 ### [Sol](https://capstone-ybmg.onrender.com/):